cmward/hobbs/README.md

 	python hobbs.py demosents.txt “it”
 	python hobbs.py demorefl.txt “herself”

-The sentences should use Treebank tags and be parsed such that they can be converted into NLTK Trees.
+The sentences must use Treebank tags and be parsed such that they can be converted into NLTK Trees.
 The pronoun must be in the last sentence of the file.

 This program uses Hobbs’ algorithm to find the antecedent of a pronoun.